awsdocs/aws-systems-manager-user-guide/doc_source/patch-compliance-reports-to-s3.md

   1. Follow the steps to generate or schedule a new patch compliance report\.

-### After deleting patch compliance policies or roles, scheduled reports are not generated successfully<a name="patch-compliance-reports-troubleshooting-2"></a>
+### After deleting patch compliance policies or roles, scheduled reports aren't generated successfully<a name="patch-compliance-reports-troubleshooting-2"></a>

 **Problem**: The first time you generate a report, Systems Manager creates a service role and a policy to use for the export process \(`AWS-SystemsManager-PatchSummaryExportRole` and `AWS-SystemsManager-PatchSummaryExportRolePolicy`\)\.
 The first time you generate a report on a schedule, Systems Manager creates another service role and a policy \(`AWS-EventBridge-Start-SSMAutomationRole` and `AWS-EventBridge-Start-SSMAutomationRolePolicy`\)\.
 These let Amazon EventBridge start an automation using the runbook [AWS\-ExportPatchReportToS3 ](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-aws-exportpatchreporttos3)\.